 An locally installed EAS encoder that has been certified by the FCC and by FEMA to launch EAS messages using the CAP through the CAP server of FEMA.

 The County, through the OEM, the SECC and FEMA has been certified to use the system.
-The counties through the certification process agree to a memorandum of understanding that may allow other counties to launch emergencies for each other.
+The counties, through the certification process, agree to a memorandum of understanding that may allow other counties to launch emergencies for each other.

 An internet connection.
 This connection should be of ample bandwidth to allow the attachment of MP3 audio files and picture files.